mongodb/docs/source/includes/list-tables/backup/edit-snapshot.rst

        the deployment and the number of days |mms| retains base snapshots.

-       .. cond:: cloud

-          Changes to the snapshot schedule affect your :ref:`snapshot storage costs <backup-pricing>`.

    * - Create cluster checkpoint every ... minutes
        (Sharded Clusters only)